youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

 #.
 Annual pasture will be resown if the four most recent land uses in the history are crops.
    Resowing impacts the current year and the succeeding year.

 #.
-Lucerne (or Tedera) will be resown if the immediately preceding land use is not Lucerne (or Tedera)
+Lucerne (or Tedera) will be resown if the immediately preceding land use is not Lucerne (or Tedera).

 #.
 The impacts of spray-topping and manipulating pastures lasts for two years.

 #.
-Germination of annual pasture is affected by
+Germination of annual pasture is affected by:

     a.
 The two most recent land uses in the history.

     b.
-The crop type immediately prior to the resown annual pasture.
+The crop type immediately prior to the annual pasture.
 Specifically:

-        - Oat fodder crop increases pasture germination
+        - Germination is higher after an oat fodder crop.

         - A pulse crop increases growth of annual pastures (which is represented by an increase in germination)